getsentry/sentry-docs/src/collections/_documentation/learn/cli/installation.md

 This will automatically download the correct version of `sentry-cli` for your operating system and install it.
 If necessarily, it will prompt for your admin password for `sudo`.

-To verify if it’s installed correctly, you can bring up the help:
+To verify it’s installed correctly you can bring up the help:

 ```bash
 $ sentry-cli --help